Tasuku Hatanaka‘s “DYING WISH” started off an ambitious release however, not everything went down as planned.

 Changing gears, Tasuku Hatanaka introduces the listener to Pray, song that brings a melancholic piano melody to the spotlight.

-This is the first time Hatanaka’s fans get a sweet piano accompanied only ballad.
+This is the first time Hatanaka’s fans get a sweet piano-accompanied ballad.
 And what a song this is.

 Stripped from fancy EDM or any attempts to sound edgy, Tasuku Hatanaka is at his natural, belting, going for this full, confident head voice notes, a bit of falsetto, all while showcasing complete control over his vocals.